-Arina Boyko, the librettist of the play, was born in a closed military town surrounded by fences and checkpoints, because Arina’s father was working for the Federal Security Service.
-We asked Arina to go to the secret town and to record sounds from different points, marking them on the map.
-The sounds that Arina recorded, including the dialogues between Arina and her mother, were represented in the performance with the means of noise music.
+Arina Boyko, the librettist of the play, was born in a closed military town surrounded by fences and checkpoints.
+We asked Arina to go to the secret town and to record sounds from it.
+The sounds were represented in the performance with the means of noise music.
+The songs feature online forums of former military personnel, conversations with Arina’s friends and fictional dialogs with her parents.

 Libretto: Arina Boyko